-We know humans are animals, biologically speaking.
+We “know” humans are animals, biologically speaking.
 Yet do we really feel we are?
-In reality, there is a wide gap between our abstract knowledge and our visceral experience.
-Catching the flu for the “first” time in my life may offer an example of how thought can separate us from fully feeling our animal-ness.
+In reality, there is a wide gap between our knowledge and our experience.
+Catching the flu for the “first” time in my life recently offers an example of how thought can distort and pigeonhole reality.

 Assuming that I caught the flu for the first time must be incorrect, but up until now, I never knew the difference between a cold and the flu.
-Sure, I’ve heard of flu shots and the risks for old people and kids catching the flu.
-However, whenever I came down with flu-ish symptoms, I “knew” I just had a cold.
+Sure, I’ve heard of flu shots and the risks for old people catching the flu.
+However, whenever I came down with flu-ish symptoms, I just felt I had a cold.

 My “first” time with depression offers another example.
 Up until about 30 years ago, I’d never been depressed.
-I’d heard about people having depression; I just “knew” I’d never experience it myself.
+I’d heard about people having depression; I just never felt I experience it myself.
 After my intense six-month long day and night work on the Correlations (Tools of Taoist Thought: Correlations, p.565), I experienced depression for the first time in my life.
 However, was that really the first time?
 Like never having caught the flu, never feeling depression until then was most improbable.

 “Thick like the uncarved block”